yortem/chrome-stremio-imdb/README.md

 ![Screenshot](screenshot-stremio-imdb.png)
 ![Screenshot](screenshot-stremio-trakt.png)

-This is an unofficial chrome extension of neither IMDB \ Stremio
+This is an unofficial chrome extension of neither IMDB \ Trakt \ Stremio